-Program Assistants lead weekend outings and arrange nightly social events that introduce students to the vibrant, exciting city of St. Louis and life on campus at Washington University.
+Program Assistants lead weekend outings and arrange nightly social events that introduce students to the vibrant, exciting city of Saint Louis and life on campus at Washington University.
 Weekend outings are organized based on student interest and include trips to local museums, attractions, and restaurants.
 Nightly social events include activities such as capture the flag games and movie nights.
 Weekend outings and social events are included in the program fee and are optional to attend.

 Program fees vary by institute and include all academic and residential expenses.
 Scholarship assistance is available for students who demonstrate financial need.
 See 2017 Fees for more information on fees and scholarship assistance.

 To be eligible for a High School Summer Institute students should: